Group TSMT® Training

-Group Planned Sensorimotor Training® (TSMT II®) therapy is recommended for children from 18 months to 12 years of age who have one or more of the following symptoms:
+We recommend the group Targeted Sensory-Motor Training® (TSMT® II) for children aged 18 months to 12 years who exhibit one or more of the following characteristics:

 • Inattention, concentration problem in the following areas: